04 The Miller’s Daughter

 Ena rumbled as the boy rubbed her side.
 He remembered playing games with Evelyn in this barn.
 Life in Bon Abbi wasn’t all bad.
 He thought of his father, who was always busy running the city.
 Lord Rando made no time for him, a decision Josah still resented.

 Bringing his hands together behind his head, Josah stared into the darkness.
 “Maybe the girl Graybard talked about isn’t Evelyn,” he hoped.
-“If so, we’ll leave as soon as I say my ‘fare-thee-well’ to my father.”
+“If so, we’ll leave as soon as I say ‘fare-thee-well’ to my father.”

 Josah waited for a few moments when everything went silent.
 He then blasted two short whistles, while extending both hands in the air.
 Ena surprised him when she came out of the grove.

-“OK,” grinned Josah.
+“Alright,” grinned Josah.
 “I’ll have to start training you with hand signals and different whistles.”

 The two walked back and entered the barn.
 Caleb, holding a plate covered with a linen cloth, waited at the front with Conall.
 “Good.
 You’re here early,” said Josah.
 Bon Abbi isn’t that far away.
 We won’t be staying long.
 Where’s Graybard?”

 Caleb walked over to Josah and handed him the plate.
-“There’s some eggs, some meat patties, and barley bread.
+“There’s some eggs, meat patties, and barley bread.
 Eat it before you talk with Dali.”

 Josah uncovered the plate and ate with abandon.
 He threw one of the patties to Ena, who wasn’t interested at first.
 “What does she want to talk about?” he asked.
 “Nothing to drink?”